SCPR/static-projects/maps/2016-san-gabriel-complex-fire-smoke/README.md

 7. Hit play in the browser.
 Let it run and stop the screen recording when done.

 8. Convert the video to a GIF [using this tool](http://ezgif.com/video-to-gif).
 You can edit the start and end points at that site.
 I recommend a lower FPS for a smaller file.
+You can also resize the GIF, to make smaller for social, [elsewhere on that site](http://ezgif.com/resize).

-9. You can also resize the GIF, to make smaller for social, [elsewhere on that site](http://ezgif.com/resize).
+9. Post the gif online, through our projects page or a service such as giphy.

 10. Make a note of the time in text next to where you embed the GIF. **Very important**: the time is in UTC, and can be converted to the current California time [here](http://www.worldtimeserver.com/convert_time_in_UTC.aspx).
 We are several hours behind, so the differences can cahnge the context enormously.